Recent changes to the NIHR Stage 1 application guidance notes (as at October 2020)

 I have read and understood the terms on which I have been nominated as Chief Investigator for this proposal along with the associated documentation and accept this role.

-(Note that terms and conditions statement to include expectation/responsibility for applicant keep host institution/interested parties informed).
+(Note that terms and conditions statement to include expectation/responsibility for applicant keep the contracting institution/interested parties informed).

 Checklist of information to include when submitting a NIHR stage 1 research application